 Benefits of a SaaS CMS: Lower Total Cost of Ownership

-In our last blog post on adopting a SaaS CMS platform, we covered the accelerated speed-to-launch benefits, and now we’ll drill down into one of the biggest advantages it offers: providing a considerable lower Total Cost of Ownership (TCO).
+In our last blog post on adopting a SaaS CMS platform, we covered the accelerated speed-to-launch benefits, and now we’ll drill down into one of the biggest advantages it offers: providing a considerably lower Total Cost of Ownership (TCO).

 Total Cost of Ownership is an estimate meant to help buyers and owners figure out the direct and indirect costs of a system or product.
 Or as Gartner defines it:

 Gartner defines total cost of ownership (TCO) as a comprehensive assessment of information technology (IT) or other costs across enterprise boundaries over time.
-For IT, TCO includes hardware and software acquisition, management and support, communications, end-user expenses and the opportunity cost of downtime, training and other productivity losses.
+For IT, TCO includes hardware and software acquisition, management and support, communications, end-user expenses and the opportunity cost of downtime, training, and other productivity losses.

 If an organization is looking for a solution to manage multiple websites, portals or other digital touchpoints across multiple markets, understanding the true TCO of its Content Management System (CMS) ought to be a priority.

-The high, high costs of on-premise architecture
+The high, high costs of on-premises architecture

-A global marketing concern with a sizable digital presence in 10 different countries, for example, might need to have nearly as many (or sometimes more) on-premise installations to operate its sites, each supported by its own dedicated IT staff and digital marketing/content publishing team.
+A global marketing concern with a sizable digital presence in 10 different countries, for example, might need to have nearly as many (or sometimes more) on-premises installations to operate its sites, each supported by its own dedicated IT staff and digital marketing/content publishing team.

-The additional costs involved in operating an on-premise architecture could include the up-front costs of the software and hardware, installation, software support, hardware support, a dedicated network, monitoring, security...and that’s only the start of it.
+The additional costs involved in operating an on-premises architecture could include the up-front costs of the software and hardware, installation, software support, hardware support, a dedicated network, monitoring, security...and that’s only the start of it.
 Updating software and hardware involved a whole suite of additional expenses, too.